Smithsonian/caas-aspace-scripts/README.md

 implementation.

 ### [remove_missingtitles.py](python_scripts/remove_missingtitles.py)
-This script collects all resources and archival objects from every repository, checks their notes for lists and 'Missing Title' in the list title, removes the title and updates to ArchivesSpace
+This script takes a CSV of resources and archival objects from every repository with "Missing Title" titles in note lists and removes the title from the metadata, then posts the update to ArchivesSpace

 #### Requirements:
 - ArchivesSnake
-- ArchivesSpace username, password, API URL
+- ArchivesSpace username, password, API URL in a secrets.py file
--
+- logs directory for storing local log files
+- test_data/missingtitles_testdata.py file, with `test_object_metadata = {ArchivesSpace resource or archival object
+metadata}` for testing.
+Can get this from your API by getting a `client.get` request for a resource or archival object that has a "Missing Title" in one of its notes with a list.

 #### [missingtitles_tests.py](tests/missingtitles_tests.py)